Contributed by Maine Historical Society

 - Local Code: Coll.
 448

-- Collection: Wittemann Brothers Postal Card Company collection
+- Collection: Prints of original post cards of Witteman Brothers Postal Card Company

 - Object Type: Image